casbin/casbin-website/docs/LogError.md

 The logging is not enabled by default.
 You can toggle it via ``Enforcer.EnableLog()`` or the last parameter of ``NewEnforcer()``.

 ### Use different logger for different enforcer

 Every enforcer could have its own logger to log info, and it could be changed at run-time.

+And you could use a proper logger via the last paramter of ``NewEnforcer()``, if you using this way to initialize your enforcer, you needn't use the enabled parameter, cause the priority of the enabled field in logger is higher.

 ```go
 // Set a default logger as enforcer e1's logger.